exini/dicom-decompress/README.md

 # dicom-decompress

 A command-line utility for decompressing DICOM files with compressed pixel data.
-If photometric interpretation is one of `YBR_FULL`, `YBR_FULL_422`, `PALETTE COLOR` an attempt to transcode pixel data to `RBG` will be made.
+Optionally, ff photometric interpretation is one of `YBR_FULL`, `YBR_FULL_422`, `PALETTE COLOR` pixel data will be transcoded to `RBG`.

 ## Installation